NetherlandsWorldwide

 Legal basis and meaning

-How does the Ministry of Foreign Affairs (BZ) handle your personal data?
+How does the Ministry of Foreign Affairs (BZ) handle personal data?

-Because the work done at BZ often entails working with personal data, it is important to ensure that people’s privacy is protected and that privacy legislation is complied with at all times.
+Because the work done at BZ often entails working with personal data, it is important to ensure that your privacy as an individual is protected and that the GDPR is complied with at all times.
 The statement below explains how BZ ensures this.

 Why we need information about you